A building management system (BMS) provides automated control of energy efficiency and occupant comfort from a single

 Other benefits associated with a BMS are outlined below.

 Comprehensive control and optimisation

-BMS allows control and optimisation of equipment cycles, and can be implemented with algorithms focused on energy efficiency.
+BMS allows control and optimisation of equipment cycles, with algorithms focused on energy efficiency.

 - Precise start-up and run times.

 - Economy cycle including CO2 occupancy control.

-- Removing overlap between systems, especially heating and cooling equipment.
+- Removing overlap between systems, such as HVAC.

 - Adjusting for seasonal conditions, including variable plant sequence selection.

 Ability to maintain tuning